babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 }
 ```

-The reason this was introduced is so that users can consume ES2015 modules (ESM).
+This was introduced so that users could consume ES2015 modules (ESM).

-However, the sole intention of this field is ESM not anything else.
-The [Rollup docs](https://github.com/rollup/rollup/wiki/pkg.module#wait-it-just-means-import-and-export--not-other-future-javascript-features) on this make it clear that it's not intended for future JavaScript syntax.
+However, the sole intention of this field is ESM, not anything else.
+The [Rollup docs](https://github.com/rollup/rollup/wiki/pkg.module#wait-it-just-means-import-and-export--not-other-future-javascript-features) make it clear that it's not intended for future JavaScript syntax.

 What this means is that we may need another way to handle ES6+ even though some libraries may choose to do this anyway.